Bendamustine (Levact®) is used to treat:

 This treatment can affect the way the heart works.
 You may have tests to see how well your heart is working.
 These may be done before, during and sometimes after treatment.

 If the treatment is causing heart problems, your doctor can change the type of treatment you are having.

 Other conditions can cause these symptoms, but it is important to get them checked by a doctor.

 This treatment may cause low or high blood pressure.
 If you have ever had any problems with your blood pressure, tell your doctor or nurse.
 Your nurse will check your blood pressure regularly during your treatment.
 Let them know if you feel dizzy or have any headaches.

-This drug may cause the cancer cells to break down quickly.
+This drug may make the cancer cells break down quickly.
 This releases uric acid (a waste product) into the blood.
-The kidneys usually get rid of uric acid, but may not be able cope with large amounts.
+The kidneys usually get rid of uric acid, but they may not be able cope with large amounts.
 Too much uric acid can cause swelling and pain in the joints, which is called gout.

 Bendamustine can increase the risk of developing a second cancer years later.
 This is rare.
 The benefits of treatment usually far outweigh this risk.
 Your doctor can talk to you about this.